Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Exam 1 Review.md

     3. **Recursion:** Recursively determine the median of these medians; denote it as _m_.
     4. **Partition:** Use _m_ as a pivot to partition the original array.

+### 6. Misc

+State and justify your best upper bound on comparison based sorting.
+-